tarasko/picows/docs/source/guides.rst

 If you are using Cython in your project, you can access picows type definitions and some extra functionality by importing `picows.pxd <https://raw.githubusercontent.com/tarasko/picows/master/picows/picows.pxd>`_ that is installed with the library.

-Check out and an `example <https://raw.githubusercontent.com/tarasko/picows/master/examples/echo_client_cython.pyx>`_ of a simple echo client that is written in Cython.
+Check out an `example <https://raw.githubusercontent.com/tarasko/picows/master/examples/echo_client_cython.pyx>`_ of a simple echo client that is written in Cython.